 What is the difference between LAN and WAN?

-A Local Area Network (LAN) covers a small area like a home or office, while a Wide Area Network (WAN) spans larger geographic areas, often connecting multiple LANs.
+A Local Area Network (LAN) covers a small area such as a home or office.
+A Wide Area Network (WAN) spans larger geographic regions and connects multiple LANs.

 Why are network protocols important?

 Protocols define how data is formatted, transmitted, and received.
-Without protocols, devices would not understand each other.
+Without them, devices would not be able to communicate effectively.

 What is IP addressing in simple terms?